SOMIL97/Patient-Readmission/README.md

 # Patient-Readmission
 ## 🚀 Project Overview
-This project predicts patient readmissions and provides actionable insights for hospital management.
-It includes an **end-to-end workflow**:
-Python → Azure Blob Storage → MySQL → Power BI Dashboard.
+Hospital readmissions increase healthcare costs and impact patient outcomes.
+This project uses Machine Learning, SQL, Azure Cloud, and Power BI to identify patients at risk of readmission and provide actionable insights for hospital administrators.
 ---

 ## 🎯 Objectives